-8390.
-The Superintendent may, with funds appropriated for that purpose, enter into agreements with school districts or community college districts or county superintendents of schools for the establishment and maintenance of early learning and educational support programs for infants, and the training of pupils in their roles as parents, as part of the high school program.

-- 8392.
-Infant early learning and educational support services include, but are not limited to, the following: - (a) Supervision and group care, providing for the physical and emotional needs of the infant in a manner that conveys concern and engenders trust. - (b) Educational stimulation from the earliest development stages onward.

-1 (c) Development and health screening and treatment.
-SEC.
-117.

 - SEC.
-118. Section 8394 of the Education Code is amended to read: - 8394. (a) In school districts maintaining more than one high school, the governing board, after soliciting the opinions of pupil parents and other interested persons, shall determine the location of the infant center. - (b) Infant centers shall be located within high school buildings or within that proximity to high school buildings as would ensure convenient access by pupil parents and other pupils.

-- 13 SEC.
-119. Section 8395 of the Education Code is amended to 14 read: - 8395.
-To the extent funds are available, federal reimbursement shall be claimed for any child receiving services in the infant early learning and educational support program.
+112. Section 8390 of the Education Code is amended to read: - 8390.
+The Superintendent may, with funds appropriated for that purpose, enter into agreements with school districts or community college districts or county superintendents of schools for the establishment and maintenance of early learning and educational support programs for infants, and the training of pupils in their roles as parents, as part of the high school program. - SEC.
+113. Section 8392 of the Education Code is amended to read: - 8392.
+Infant early learning and educational support services include, but are not limited to, the following: - (a) Supervision and group care, providing for the physical and emotional needs of the infant in a manner that conveys concern and engenders trust. - (b) Educational stimulation from the earliest development stages onward. - (c) Development and health screening and treatment. - SEC.
+114. Section 8394 of the Education Code is amended to read: - 8394. (a) In school districts maintaining more than one high school, the governing board, after soliciting the opinions of pupil parents and other interested persons, shall determine the location of the infant center. - (b) Infant centers shall be located within high school buildings or within that proximity to high school buildings as would ensure convenient access by pupil parents and other pupils. - SEC.
+115. Section 8395 of the Education Code is amended to read: - 8395.
+To the extent funds are available, federal reimbursement shall be claimed for any child receiving services in the infant early learning and educational support program. - SEC.
+116. Section 8397 of the Education Code is amended to read:

+SB 192

-- SEC.
-120. Section 8397 of the Education Code is amended to read: - 8397. (a) Notwithstanding any other law, infants whose parent or parents are high school pupils may attend infant centers while their parents attend high school. - (b) Notwithstanding any other law, the Superintendent may enter into an agreement pursuant to Section 8390 permitting infants whose parent or parents are pupils in grades 7 and 8 to attend infant centers while their parents attend school.
+8397. (a) Notwithstanding any other law, infants whose parent or parents are high school pupils may attend infant centers while their parents attend high school.

+(b) Notwithstanding any other law, the Superintendent may enter into an agreement pursuant to Section 8390 permitting infants whose parent or parents are pupils in grades 7 and 8 to attend infant centers while their parents attend school.
-- SEC.
-121. Section 8400 of the Education Code is amended to read: - 8400.
-It has come to the attention of the Legislature that: - (a) Existing law does not provide for an administrative appeal procedure to review and resolve disputes between the department and the over 750 local contracting agencies that contract with the department to provide early learning and educational support services to low-income families in California. - (b) All disputes are currently resolved in the already overburdened California courts resulting in a time-consuming and costly process for both the contract agency and the department.

-1 Extensive funds have been expended by the department for those 2 purposes.

-- (c) The presence of public and private agencies, small as well as large, in the subsidized care delivery system provides client families with a range of desirable services, and cost-effective service mechanisms. - (d) The presence of an efficient administrative appeal procedure will ensure program stability and encourage retention in the delivery system of a range of service-providing agencies.
+8400.
+It has come to the attention of the Legislature that:

+- (a) Existing law does not provide for an administrative appeal procedure to review and resolve disputes between the department and the over 750 local contracting agencies that contract with the department to provide early learning and educational support services to low-income families in California. - (b) All disputes are currently resolved in the already overburdened California courts resulting in a time-consuming and costly process for both the contract agency and the department.
+Extensive funds have been expended by the department for those purposes. - (c) The presence of public and private agencies, small as well as large, in the subsidized-eare early learning and educational support delivery system provides client families with a range of desirable services, and cost-effective service mechanisms. - (d) The presence of an efficient administrative appeal procedure will ensure program stability and encourage retention in the delivery system of a range of service-providing agencies.

-- SEC.
-122. Section 8401 of the Education Code is amended to read: - 8401.
-It is the intent of the Legislature to authorize an appeal process for the resolution of disputes between the department and local agencies that contract with the department pursuant to Section 8262 to provide early learning and educational support services or to furnish property, facilities, personnel, supplies, equipment and administrative services.
+8401.
+It is the intent of the Legislature to authorize an appeal process for the resolution of disputes between the department and local agencies that contract with the department pursuant to Section 8262 to provide early learning and educational support services or to furnish property, facilities, personnel, supplies, equipment, and administrative services.